Ocular Disease - Refractive and Ocular Surgery

 Good bus service is available within the city of Walla Walla.
 Parking is easy.
 Many employees ride bicycles, as roads and weather are very bike-friendly.
 The resident provides his/her own transportation to and from the Kennewick PCLI location one day each week, a scenic 60-mile drive west along the Columbia River.
 Commercial air service is available in Walla Walla and Pasco.

-Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education prior to the starting date of the residency.
+Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education prior to the starting date of the residency program.

 Candidates must be citizens of the U.S.

 The selected candidate must have a state license and NPI before the start date of the residency.